hkchai/hkchai.github.io/README.md

 Global Scope: Mainly Singapore, China, Hong Kong, India, and Malaysia · HybridGlobal Scope: Mainly Singapore, China, Hong Kong, India, and Malaysia · Hybrid
 - Products vision, KPIs, and IT roadmaps
 - Worked closely with market regulatory authorities, local businesses, and partners
-- Product development and daily operations- Products vision, KPIs, and IT roadmaps - Worked closely with market regulatory authorities, local businesses, and partners - Product development and daily operations…see more
+- Product development and daily operations- Products vision, KPIs, and IT roadmaps
+- Worked closely with market regulatory authorities, local businesses, and partners
+- Product development and daily operations…see more

 ### Engineering Lead for HASE Olive  Jan 2019 - May 2021
 Greater China
 - Spearheaded end-to-end delivery of a full-stack digital banking solution, including mobile apps (iOS/Android), APIs, and WeChat mini-programs, achieving on-time, on-budget launch of version 1.0.
 - Established and scaled two agile scrum teams in China, enhancing delivery velocity and product quality.
-- Served as IT Service Owner, leveraging tools (ITSA, Helios, Jira) to streamline processes and ensure service reliability.- Spearheaded end-to-end delivery of a full-stack digital banking solution, including mobile apps (iOS/Android), APIs, and WeChat mini-programs, achieving on-time, on-budget launch of version 1.0. - Established and scaled two agile scrum teams in China, enhancing delivery velocity and product quality. - Served as IT Service Owner, leveraging tools (ITSA, Helios, Jira) to streamline processes and ensure service reliability.…see more
+- Served as IT Service Owner, leveraging tools (ITSA, Helios, Jira) to streamline processes and ensure service reliability.
+- Spearheaded end-to-end delivery of a full-stack digital banking solution, including mobile apps (iOS/Android), APIs, and WeChat mini-programs
+- achieving on-time, on-budget launch of version 1.0.
+- Established and scaled two agile scrum teams in China, enhancing delivery velocity and product quality.
+- Acted as IT Service Owner, leveraging tools (ITSA, Helios, Jira) to streamline processes and ensure service reliability.…see more

 ### Engineering Manager @ PayMe      Jun 2017 - Dec 2020
 Hong Kong | China | UKHong Kong | China | UK
-- Led a flagship digital transformation project for Hong Kong, overseeing 10 cross-functional teams across China and Hong Kong to deliver a market-leading payment platform.
+- Led a flagship digital transformation project for Hong Kong, overseeing 10 cross-functional teams across China and Hong Kong to deliver a market-leading payment platform
-- Defined and executed the MVP, integrating UX design, mobile engineering, and DevOps to meet aggressive timelines and quality benchmarks.
+- Defined and executed the MVP, integrating UX design, mobile engineering, and DevOps to meet aggressive timelines and KPIs